adamtash/MySQL2Postgres/README.md

 - **Schema Migration**: This tool only migrates data.
 You must create the PostgreSQL schema manually or using tools like EF Core before running the migration.
 - **Foreign Keys**: The tool can automatically disable foreign key constraints during migration and re-enable them afterward.
 - **Generated Columns**: PostgreSQL generated columns are automatically detected and excluded from data insertion.
+- **Auto-Increment Reset**: After migration, PostgreSQL auto-increment values (SERIAL/IDENTITY columns) are automatically reset to the correct next values to prevent ID conflicts on future inserts.
+For databases migrated before this feature was added, use `--reset-auto-increment` to update existing databases.
 - **Table Names**: The tool handles case-sensitive table name mapping between MySQL and PostgreSQL.

 ## License